ferenczizsani/opus_extractor/README.md

 The output file will be saved as `<OUTPUT_FOLDER>/opus_fi_hu.tsv`

-In case the frequency of word pairs should be kept, please, run the following:
+In case the word pairs should be ordered by their co-occurence number (decreasing), please, run the following:

 ```
 bash process_opus.sh <OUTPUT_FOLDER> true